 Cytokinesis is comparatively a simpler and single-step process.
 In comparison, karyokinesis involves a train of events that make it complex.

 Cytokinesis is the terminal step in the cell division process.
 So, it takes place after karyokinesis finishes.
 For this reason, Cytokinesis becomes dependent on karyokinesis.

 In contrast, karyokinesis is the initial step in cell division.
-And it doesn’t depend on any other process.
-Thus can occur independently.
+Thus it doesn’t rely on any other process and can occur independently.
 It may or may not be followed by Cytokinesis as per the cellular requirements.

 The process of cytokinesis results in two daughter cells.
 It is the equal division of the cytoplasm and cell organelles of the parent cell.
 Whereas the karyokinesis generates two daughter nuclei by distributing nuclear material equally.